phantomaton-ai/draculescu/CHARACTERS.md

 **Personality & Motivations:** Silas is fundamentally cowardly and easily frightened, seeing himself as merely a neutral messenger, a disposable cog in a much larger, more dangerous world.
 This self-perception allows him to rationalize his involvement in increasingly perilous affairs, as long as there's coin to be made.
 His primary motivations are simple survival and financial gain.
 However, when his detached role forces him directly into the heart of the conflict, his fear can become a catalyst for unexpected actions, exposing a deeper, more desperate side.

 ## Old Man Barnaby Thorne (The Lighthouse Keeper)

+TODO: Thorne was already used as a surname; let's provide a new last name for Barnaby and his wife

 **Visual Description:** Old Man Barnaby Thorne is a short, stout, barrel-chested man, his back permanently stooped from years of climbing the winding stairs of the lighthouse.
 His thinning, wispy white hair is often mussed by the relentless sea wind, giving him a wild, almost elemental look.
 His face is deeply weathered and leathery, covered in a network of sunspots and fine wrinkles, framed by a scruffy, greying beard.
 His small, watery grey eyes, though aged, are intensely observant, perpetually accustomed to scanning distant horizons.